BEYEH/AndroidBasicWithCompose/AndroidMvvm04Navigation/README.md

 <!-- omit in toc -->
-# Android MVVM 04 - Login Screen
+# Android MVVM 04 - Navigation

 <!-- omit in toc -->
 ## Table of contents